elliottthomlison/elliottthomlison/README.md

 - 🔭 I’m working on a few projects as seen on my <a href="elliott2.netlify.app">portfolio</a>
 - 🌱 I’m learning computer science basics via <a href="https://cs50.harvard.edu/x/2021/">Harvard's CS50</a> and fine tuning my React skills via <a href="https://www.udemy.com/course/react-the-complete-guide-incl-redux">this</a> Udemy course
-- 🙏 Fun fact: I'm learning Mandarin at the moment which is definitely more straight forward than Korean
+- 🙏 Fun fact: I'm learning Mandarin at the moment, which if you're curious, is definitely more straight forward than Korean
 - 📫 You can reach me <a href="mailto: elliott.thomlison@gmail.com">here</a>
 - 🍟 Here is a link to my group's midterm project: <a href="https://github.com/elliottthomlison/Tapioca-Loca">Tapioca Loca</a>
 - 🤳 Here is a link to my group's final project: <a href="https://github.com/elliottthomlison/MiCasa">MiCasa</a>